masakistewart/slantline/README.md

 ###BUGS

-- There is a slite race condition when logging in.
-Because of the server-side and front-end Authentication proccesses the login section is left waiting for a token.
+- There is a slight race condition when logging in.
+Because of the server-side and front-end Authentication processes the login section is left waiting for a token.
 When there is no token the page assumes that the user is not logged in and displays an error message
-- The full text search takes time to run its many proccesses and find the right articles.
+- The full text search takes time to run its many processes and find the right articles.
 When there are 18,000+ articles in the database the lag can be upwards of 5 seconds.

 		By Cairo Stewart